Our School Curriculum

 Subject leaders play an important part in the success of the curriculum by leading a regular programme of monitoring, evaluation and review and lead specific areas that drive our curriculum forward eg: our status as a Centre of Excellence for Financial Education, our status as a Fair Trade school and our work with the Arts council on Artsmark.
 Subjects are planned to ensure progression of knowledge and skills across school.
 The curriculum design ensures that the needs of individuals and small groups of children can be met within the environment of high quality first wave teaching, supported by targeted, proven interventions where appropriate.
 Enjoyment of the curriculum promotes achievement, confidence and good behaviour.
 We constantly review the impact of our curriculum and whole school provision in order to tailor it to the needs of the children.

 To promote physical health and wellbeing, a range of extra-curricular clubs gives learners an opportunity to access a variety of sports clubs before and after school hours.
 Our PSHE approach provides children with opportunities to discuss and learn about personal health, wellbeing, safety, relationships (including anti-bullying work), differences and aspirations.
 Philosophy for Children is used to raise questions, discuss important issues, learn to listen to the views of others and share their own thoughts.
 Our diversity work helps children to realise that everyone is special and unique and we should celebrate differences and different kinds of families.

 Our Principles of Teaching and Learning:

 - Stimulating and motivating curriculum contexts provide purposes for learning

 - Differentiation by planned outcomes rooted in a secure knowledge of pupils' progress so far

-- Sharing learning goals and criteria for success with precision so that pupils know what they need to do well, how to do it and how to assess how well they've done it
+- Ensuring that pupils know what they need to do well, how to do it and how to assess how well they've done it

 - High levels of pupil productivity